Infosheet

 The pilot aims to identify whether the implementation of blind evaluation within the legal requirements and operational context creates any difficulties.
 If this is not the case, it might lead to a modified approach, with a greater use of blind evaluations, which could effectively mitigate the risk of real, potential or perceived reputational bias.

-The recording of a recent Commission information webinar on the topic is available here.
+The recording of a Commission information webinar on the topic is available here.
 The slides used during this webinar can be found in attachment.

 Calls concerned by the pilot